Grouse Hunting Outfitters In Ontario’s North

 When you think of grouse hunting, you may not think about guided hunting but it's a great option.
 Outfitters can be as hands-on or hands-off as you want them to be.
 Bird guides still allow you to do DIY as well, they just point you in the right direction.

-If you wanted to come home every day with your daily limit, you could do so with the advice of an outfitter or guide that knows the hot spots.
+If you wanted to come home every day with your daily limit, you could do so with the advice of an outfitter or guide who knows the hot spots.
 Finding birds is half the fun, but if you were truly there to capitalize on bringing meat home to eat, a guide is your fastest, most efficient way.

 grouse-hunting-northern-ontario-4